egorovdmi/egorovdmi/README.md

 ## 🎓 Education

 **Master’s Degree in Software Engineering**
-University of Instrument Engineering and Computer Science
+Moscow State University of Instrument Engineering and Computer Science

 ---